Variable star: W Serpentis variables

 W Serpentis is the prototype of a class of semi-detached binaries including a giant or supergiant transferring material to a massive more compact star.
+The latter star has an optically-thick accretion disk, and the mass transfer rate is higher than in Algol variables.
 They are characterised, and distinguished from the similar β Lyr systems, by strong UV emission from accretions hotspots on a disc of material.
+The light curve can be noisy and the orbital period is often variable.

 W Ursae Majoris variables

-The stars in this group show periods of less than a day.
-The stars are so closely situated to each other that their surfaces are almost in contact with each other.
+The stars in the W UMa group of eclipsing variables show periods of less than a day.
+The components are so closely situated to each other that their surfaces are almost in contact with each other.
+They are termed over-contact eclipsing binaries, and they share a common envelope.
+As a result, the spectral type does not change during an orbit.
+Their orbit is circular and the components are in synchronous rotation with the orbital period.

 Planetary transits

-Stars with planets may also show brightness variations if their planets pass between Earth and the star.
-These variations are much smaller than those seen with stellar companions and are only detectable with extremely accurate observations.
-Examples include HD 209458 and GSC 02652-01324, and all of the planets and planet candidates detected by the Kepler Mission.
+Stars with planets show brightness variations if their planets pass between Earth and the star.
+For the Sun, this occurs with the planets inferior to the Earth, namely Mercury and Venus.
+With exoplanets, these variations are much smaller than those seen with stellar companions, but are detectable using photometric observations with a sufficiently high signal-to-noise ratio.
+Examples include HD 209458, WASP-43, and all of the planets and planet candidates detected by the Kepler and TESS space-based missions.